flant/addon-operator/LIFECYCLE.md

 - during the start of addon-operator
 - when an event to restart all modules occurs (see [VALUES](VALUES.md)).

 Modules are disabled by default.
-Module can be enabled by a key with the name of a module suffixed by `Enabled`.
-This key should contains a boolean value and can be specified in these sources:
+The module can be enabled by a key with the module name suffixed by `Enabled`.
+This key should contain a boolean value and can be specified in these sources:

 - $MODULES_DIR/values.yaml
 - `values.yaml` files in modules directories
 - ConfigMap/addon-operator

-Boolean values from values.yaml files and ConfigMap/addon-operator are combined and if result is equal to `false` or is empty, then the module is disabled.
+Boolean values from values.yaml files and ConfigMap/addon-operator are combined and if the result is equal to `false` or is empty, then the module is disabled.

 If the value is `true`, the additional check is performed – the `enabled` script is executed (see below).
-If script is present in module and it returns `false`, then the module is considered disabled.
-If script is not present or returns `true`, then module is enabled.
+If the script is present in the module and it returns `false`, then the module is considered disabled.
+If the script is not present or returns `true`, then the module is enabled.

 If an error occurs during the modules discovery process, then the module discovery is restarted every 5 seconds until successful execution.
 In this case, the execution of hooks with `schedule` and `onKubernetesEvent` bindings will be blocked.

 As a result of a module discovery process the tasks for the execution of all *enabled* modules, deletion of all *disabled* modules, and execution of all global hook with the `afterAll` binding are added to the queue.

-### Module enable examples
+### Module enablement examples

 ### 1